Travel the world

 Travel Plan: Travel between Nepal and northern India.
 Join a 10-day Tibetan Buddhism retreat and week-long yoga retreat.
 Read great works of philosophy and literature.
 Journal daily.

-“How much will I pay in total?”
-It depends, of course.
+“How much will I pay in total?” depends on where you go and what you do, of course!
 The costs associated with your adventure are highly variable, and it’s our mission to help you minimize them.
 See the profiles under “More Examples” (above) for various total cost estimates based on activities, destination, and duration.

 What does the design process look like?